No Safe Exposure

 The Film

 Adult bald eagle on deer carcass.
+Wild Excellence Films

-The film helps viewers understand the unintentional threats that lead hunting ammunition can pose to bald and golden eagles.
-It showcases the dedication of wildlife rehabilitators, hunters, conservation groups, and enforcement officers to combat the harm it can cause.
-Footage showcasing eagles in the wild, sick birds undergoing treatment, and eagles being released following care inspires viewers and creates a sense of responsibility, compassion, and awe for these magnificent creatures.
+return to the skies.
+Rehabilitators featured in the film help viewers understand the unintentional threats that lead sporting equipment, such as ammunition and fishing tackle, can pose to bald and golden eagles.
+Footage showcasing eagles in the wild, those undergoing treatment for illness and injury, and eagles being released following care inspires viewers and creates a sense of responsibility, compassion, and awe for these magnificent creatures.

 The Problem

 Immature bald eagle.
+Wild Excellence Films

 X-ray of an eagle with lead fragments.
+Wild Excellence Films

 Between spring 2023 and fall 2024, 31 bald eagles were treated at Tamarack Wildlife Center in northwestern Pennsylvania for various injuries sustained in